PACE LEADERS

 • Leaders must be able to convey enthusiasm and pride for PACE, and participate in activities that market and promote PACE to the UH community and beyond.
 These activities may include informational tabling, classroom presentations, speeches, tours, digital content development, high school visits, and representing PACE as a student ambassador when called upon.

 • Leaders must be able to assist in the coordination of various programs, events and activities.
-Time commitments will vary depending on the activity.
-Leaders may select programs that align with their areas of interest.

 • Leaders must follow PACE on social media.